a living room affordable hotels and guesthouses in Dublin

 A selection of goodies served up for afternoon tea at the Dublin-based Ariel House.
 Photo courtesy of Ariel House Dublin Facebook.

-Cost: Rates at The Ariel House are between $260 and $300 per night, accommodating 3 people.
+Cost: Rates at The Ariel House are more expensive, with rates in June 2026 for a double bed at $393 per night.
 Breakfast is included.

 Location: Good – the Landsdowne DART station is about 2 minutes away from the property, which will get you into the city center, about 3 kilometers (1.86 miles) away.